arthlmx814/graalvm-runtime-jre-images/README.md

 This is to avoid any security issues that might be present in the JDK or in the base image.

 My Jenkins pipeline fetches automatically the latest version of the GraalVM Java JDK (17, 21 and 22) and builds them.

+You can go to the [jenkins pipeline](https://jenkins.arthlmx.fr/job/arthlmx814/job/graalvm-runtime-jre-images/) page to see the status of the pipeline and the logs of the builds.

 ### Do you provide a "latest" tag for the GraalVM Java JRE Docker images?